- City, State: Auckland, Auckland Region

 Exhibit change by:

 Working to capture the authentic expressions of nature, people, creativity and place to inform context sensitive design in the urban environment.
-Also design, create and implement arts-based transformational programs and activities for participants to personalise with, and realise, their own unique identity and personal means of expression.
+Also design, create and implement arts-based transformational programs and activities for participants to personalise with, and realise their own unique identity and means of expression.

 I'm passionate about:

 Futuring; strategy for sustainable economic development and growth; human ecology; cultural identity; cultural transformation, creative industries; art and context sensitive design in urban centre development; sustainable economic growth